jasjs1/ProPass/README.md

 ProPass is a diffrent, ProPass values your privacy.
 If you don't beleve us, check the source code.
 ProPass does not keep any passwords on a server, however they are kept locally on your IDE.
 So there will be no chance of someone accessing your passwords on your IDE.
 Unless someones steals your device.

+## Reporting bug proedure

+To report a bug you must go into the Issues tab and make a new issue.

+This applies to all devs or users.